Like most Millennials, the 86 born Koriander also watched Inuyasha in her teen years, following the series from start to finish.

 You can marry girls in Japan at 13 - This is actually a bit of a misunderstanding.
 In select, rural prefectures, you "can" marry a girl at thirteen - but only if you have written consent from both of her parents, and honestly, I wouldn't touch her if I was you.
 Or take her outside of that specific prefecture.
 And this is a terrible excuse that does more to expose the speaker than to justify Sesshōmaru.

 Jaken was more of a father than Sesshōmaru - When exactly was that?
 When he was calling her names?
 When he was ungrateful that time she risked her little life to get that flower to save him?
-I will grant you this is true when she has the twins and he makes a plan to get her away from this season's villains, but noting that Jaken is - at this point without question - the better father does not erase why what we saw was a very bad thing.
+Perhaps this is true when Rin has the twins and he watches over her, but noting that Jaken is - at this point without question - the better father does not erase why what we saw was a very bad thing.

 It's just a cartoon - Please do inform the BPA (Standards and Practices) in Japan.
-I'm sure that worked so well on them when they had an entire half-season of PriPara redrawn because 14 year old Sophie was dressed in an age inappropriate nightgown.
+Surely that excuse worked when they had an entire half-season of PriPara redrawn because 14 year old Sophie was dressed in an age inappropriate nightgown.
 Oh wait, it didn't. #Overalls

 It's just part of the culture - Again, please ask the BPA how they feel about that one, because no. Just no.